DeNepo/asynchronous-programming/integrate/01-event-loop/README.md

   // color-square.js
   handleClick(view) {
     if (this.isChanging) {
-      clearTimeout(this.timeoutId); // This will pause the color change } else {
+      clearTimeout(this.timeoutId); // This will stop the color change } else {
       this.timeoutId = setTimeout(
-        this.timeoutCallback.bind(this, view),  // This will continue its changing behavior. this.msDelay
+        this.timeoutCallback.bind(this, view),  // This will continue its color changing behavior. this.msDelay
       );
     }